usnews/brightspot-cms/docs/documentation/template-tool.md

 ## Dynamic Template Creation

-We will walk through the creation of an example template for an Article Page.
+This guide will walk through the creation of an example template for an Article Page.

 Create a new Template, access the tool at `Admin -> Templates & Sections`.
 Name it and save.